Swaroop-Haridas/Delhi_Metro/README.md

 # Delhi Metro Route Finder

-A Python desktop application built using Tkinter that helps users find the shortest route between Delhi Metro stations.
+A Python desktop application built with Tkinter that helps users find the shortest and most efficient route between Delhi Metro stations.

+This project leverages core concepts from Data Structures and Algorithms (DSA) to model the Delhi Metro network and determine optimal travel paths.
+The metro system is represented as a graph, where stations act as nodes and routes act as edges.
+Using the Breadth-First Search (BFS) algorithm, the application efficiently computes the shortest route between any two stations.

+The project features a user-friendly graphical interface developed with Tkinter, allowing users to easily select source and destination stations and view the recommended route.
+It demonstrates the practical application of graph theory, data structures, and search algorithms in solving real-world transportation and navigation problems.

 ## Features